vatsalsmehta/vatsalsmehta-highlevel/README.md

 Versioning and Timestamps: Some applications use version numbers or timestamps to track changes to items.
 You can include a condition that checks the version number or timestamp to ensure that you're updating the latest version of the item.

 Transactions: DynamoDB supports transactions, which allow you to group multiple operations (read and write) together into a single, atomic unit.
 This ensures that all operations in the transaction succeed or fail together.
 Transactions can be helpful in managing concurrent updates.
 This also prevents dirty reads and are the most suitable for concurrent requests.

+  Using Mutex Locking For Transactions -
+  Ensuring Data Consistency:

+  In multi-threaded or multi-process applications, concurrent transactions may involve reading from or writing to shared data, such as a database, file, or data structure.
+  Mutex locking ensures that only one transaction can access the shared resource (e.g., a specific database record) at a time.
+This prevents race conditions and data corruption that can occur when multiple transactions modify the same data concurrently.

+  1. Database Transactions:
+  In a database system, multiple transactions can be executed concurrently.
+Mutexes are often used to protect critical sections of code that interact with the database.
+  When a transaction begins, it acquires a mutex lock associated with the database or the specific data it wants to access.
+This lock prevents other transactions from accessing the same data until the lock is released.
+  The use of mutexes ensures that transactions are executed sequentially or in a controlled manner, maintaining the integrity and consistency of the database.

+  2. Isolation Levels:
+  Mutex locking is closely related to isolation levels in database transactions.
+Isolation levels determine the level of visibility and interaction between concurrent transactions.
+  For example, in a relational database, isolation levels like "Read Uncommitted," "Read Committed," "Repeatable Read," and "Serializable" define how locks are acquired and released.
+  Mutexes play a role in implementing these isolation levels.
+For instance, in a "Serializable" isolation level, transactions may acquire exclusive locks on the data they access to ensure that no other transaction can read or modify the same data concurrently.

+  3. Deadlock Avoidance:
+  Mutex locking can also help in deadlock avoidance.
+Deadlocks occur when two or more transactions are waiting for each other to release resources.
+  By using a well-designed mutex locking strategy (e.g., always acquire locks in a specific order), you can reduce the likelihood of encountering deadlocks.
+If a transaction can't acquire a lock in the required order, it can release its acquired locks and retry.

+  4. Resource Synchronization:
+  Mutexes are not limited to database transactions but can be applied to any shared resource, including files, memory, or hardware devices.
+  For example, in a file management system, concurrent transactions might use mutexes to ensure exclusive access to files during read and write operations.

+  5. Concurrency Control Models:
+  Mutex locking is a fundamental building block of various concurrency control models, such as two-phase locking (2PL) or multi-version concurrency control (MVCC).
+  These models define rules and mechanisms for acquiring and releasing locks in a transactional context, ensuring data consistency and transaction isolation.